Git Rebase: When and How to Rebase Branches

 git rebase -i HEAD~3

-This helps maintain a clean and meaningful commit history, which is part of Git best practices.
+This level of control helps maintain a clean and meaningful commit history, which is part of Git best practices.

 Rebasing and Remote Repositories

 Rebasing becomes risky when working with shared branches.
-Since it rewrites history, it can cause conflicts for other developers who have already based their work on the original commits.
+Since it rewrites history by creating new commit hashes, it can cause significant conflicts for other developers who have already based their work on the original commits.
+If you rebase a branch that others are also using, their local branches will diverge from the remote, and they will face complicated merging scenarios.

 git push --force